-I’ve written here on the blog about ADA compliance, also known as 508 compliance, or more broadly, as web accessibility.
+I’ve written here on the blog about ADA compliance, also known as 508, and more recently, W.C.A.G 2.2 compliance, or web accessibility.
 My daughter is blind, and because of that, her online experience often suffers because many websites fail to provide adequate solutions for those with disabilities.
-Websites are covered under the Americans with Disabilities Act, but only agencies that receive federal funding, such as non-profit organizations, government agencies, public schools, and public colleges and universities are required to be compliant.
+Websites are covered under the Americans with Disabilities Act, but only federal funding agencies, such as non-profit organizations, government agencies, public schools, and public colleges and universities, must be compliant.
 SEO Inc can help with Website Accessibility – ADA Compliance.

 It doesn’t take as much effort as you may think to ensure your site is compliant for anyone with a disability.
 Even if your customers aren’t blind like my daughter, you may have some who suffer from vision issues, which makes your content hard to read.
 Without proper alt tags, screen readers won’t be able to depict what’s on the screen accurately.

-And of course, vision issues are only one segment of disability that your customers and potential customers may be dealing with.
-There’s also those who have hearing difficulties, motor disabilities, and learning disabilities such as dyslexia.
-In another one of my previous posts on the subject, I covered the essential list of things you need to consider in building a 508 compliant website, so today, I’m going to make sure you know how to check your website to see how well you’re meeting compliance.
+And, of course, vision issues are only one segment of disability that your customers and potential customers may be dealing with.
+Some have hearing difficulties, motor disabilities, and learning disabilities, such as dyslexia.
+In another one of my previous posts on the subject, I covered the essential list of things you need to consider in building a 508-compliant website, so today, I’m going to make sure you know how to check your website to see how well you’re meeting compliance.

 The following is a list of various tools you can use to evaluate how well your site meets website accessibility standards.

 This tool is more than a web accessibility checker.
-It’s a sitemap generator that checks for website accessibility, inventories and audits your content, and tracks keywords daily.
+It’s a sitemap generator that checks for website accessibility inventories, audits your content, and tracks keywords daily.
 Results are shown within visual sitemaps for easy use.
 Version 20.0 includes the visual accessibility testing that shows issues visually in your browser, covering a variety of guidelines, including WCAG 2.1 — W3C Web Content Accessibility Guidelines 2.1, WCAG 2.0 — W3C Web Content Accessibility Guidelines 2.0, WCAG 1.0 W3C Web Content Accessibility Guidelines 1.0, Section 508, U.S. federal procurement standards, Stanca Act, BITV, Italian accessibility legislation, and German government standards.
-The program assists by automatically checking groups of pages or sites, including those that are restricted or password protected, and generating reports of assessment results.
+The program assists by automatically checking groups of pages or sites, including those that are restricted or password-protected, and generating reports of assessment results.
 Supported formats include CSS, HTML, and XHTML.
 Plans start at $40/month.

 This Chrome Plugin evaluates the accessibility of applications and websites from within the Chrome Developer Tools, and it does it for free, though it only works on Google Chrome.
-Installing the plugin means it will check single pages automatically, including password protected and restricted access pages.
-It supports both HTML and XHTML and covers WCAG 2.0, Section 50, and U.S. federal procurement standards.
+Installing the plugin automatically checks single pages, including password-protected and restricted access pages.
+It supports HTML and XHTML and covers WCAG 2.0, Section 50, and U.S. federal procurement standards.

-I take my role as an SEO expert and a disability advocate very seriously, not just for my daughter, but for everyone like her, who struggles to be able to access the internet the same ways her peers can.
+I take my role as an SEO expert and a disability advocate very seriously, not just for my daughter but for everyone who struggles to access the internet the same way her peers can.
 I am part of the Web Content Accessibility Guidelines Group (WCAG) with the World Wide Web Consortium (W3C).
-My company joined this reputable organization back in 2004 as the first SEO company to do so.
+My company joined this reputable organization in 2004 as the first SEO company to do so.
 I take my accessibility advocacy with me offline, too.
-If you need assistance with making sure your website is both accessible to those with disabilities but also built with SEO in mind, please don’t hesitate to reach out to the team and me here at SEO, Inc.
+If you need assistance with making sure your website is both accessible to those with disabilities and also built with SEO in mind, please don’t hesitate to reach out to the team and me here at SEO, Inc.